 - Key Characteristics: an alternate timeline or dimension, advanced scientific concepts, and a plot defined by the setting.

 - Key Characteristics: the presence of supernatural powers, kingdoms, and mythological elements.

 - Key Characteristics: physical and psychological danger, a sense of pursuit and anticipation, and frequent cliffhangers.

 - Key Characteristics: terrifying images, chases, a suspenseful or spooky mood, and supernatural or demonic forces.

-- Key Characteristics: gradually revealed of clues, rising tension, and a single question that moves the story forward.
+- Key Characteristics: a gradual reveal of clues, rising tension, and a single question that moves the reader through the story.

 - Key Characteristics: a sympathetic protagonist, emotional tension, idealized themes on love, and a happy-ever-after.

 - Key Characteristics: fictionalized narrative incorporating historical events or people, vivid descriptions, and dialogue reflecting the time and place.

 - Key Characteristics: a setting in the American West, adventure, romance, and themes of survival.